Nicole Kidman: Relationships and family

-Prior to marrying Cruise, Kidman had been involved in relationships with Australian actor Marcus Graham and Windrider co-star Tom Burlinson.
+Before marrying Cruise, Kidman had been in relationships with Australian actor Marcus Graham and Windrider co-star Tom Burlinson.
 The film Cold Mountain brought rumours that an affair between Kidman and co-star Jude Law was responsible for the break-up of his marriage.
 Both denied the allegations, and Kidman won an undisclosed sum from the British tabloids that published the story.
-She began dating musician Lenny Kravitz in 2003 before becoming engaged to him, but they ultimately decided to break off their engagement.
-She was also romantically involved with rapper Q-Tip.
+She began dating musician Lenny Kravitz in 2003.
+According to Kidman, they were engaged before deciding to end their relationship.
+However, they remain on good terms.
+Kravitz's daughter, Zoë Kravitz, later said that Kidman was a loving potential stepmother to her.
+In 2003, she briefly dated A Tribe Called Quest rapper Q-Tip.

-During an interview for Vanity Fair in 2007, Kidman mentioned that she had been secretly engaged to someone, later revealed to have been Lenny Kravitz, prior to her present relationship with New Zealand-Australian country singer Keith Urban, whom she met in 2005 at G'Day LA, an event honouring Australians.
+In January 2005, Kidman met Australian-American country singer Keith Urban at G'Day LA, an event honouring Australians.
+In May 2006, she revealed they were engaged.
 Kidman married Urban on 25 June 2006 at Cardinal Cerretti Memorial Chapel on the grounds of St Patrick's Estate, Manly, in Sydney.
+For their honeymoon, they went to French Polynesia.
 In a 2015 interview, regarding her relationship with Urban, Kidman said, "We didn't really know each other – we got to know each other during our marriage."
-They maintain homes in Nashville (Tennessee, U.S.), Beverly Hills (California, U.S.), two apartments in Sydney (New South Wales, Australia), a farmhouse in Sutton Forest (New South Wales, Australia), and an apartment in Manhattan (New York, U.S.).
+Urban has credited Kidman for helping him overcome his struggles with alcohol addiction.
+They maintain homes in Nashville (Tennessee, US), Beverly Hills (California, US), two apartments in Sydney (New South Wales, Australia), a farmhouse in Sutton Forest (New South Wales, Australia), and an apartment in Manhattan (New York, US).
 The couple's first daughter was born in 2008, in Nashville.
-In 2010, Kidman and Urban welcomed their second daughter via gestational surrogacy at Nashville's Centennial Women's Hospital.
+In 2010, their second daughter was born via gestational surrogacy at Nashville's Centennial Women's Hospital.
+In September 2025, it was revealed that they had separated and that Kidman had filed for divorce citing irreconcilable differences.

-Religious and political views
+Religious beliefs and political views

-Kidman was brought up in a Catholic family and remains practising.
-She attended Mary Mackillop Chapel in North Sydney.
+Kidman was brought up in a Catholic family.
+She attended Mary Mackillop Memorial Chapel and Museum in North Sydney.
 Following criticism by Catholic leaders regarding her role in The Golden Compass as anti-Catholic, Kidman told Entertainment Weekly that the source material had been "watered down a little" and that her religious beliefs would prevent her from taking a role in a film she perceived as anti-Catholic.
 Since her divorce from Tom Cruise, she has been reluctant to discuss Scientology.

 A supporter of women's rights, Kidman testified before the United States House of Representatives Committee on Foreign Affairs to support the International Violence Against Women Act in 2009.
 In January 2017, she stated her support for the legalisation of same-sex marriage in Australia.
-Kidman has also donated to U.S. Democratic party candidates.
+Kidman has also donated to US Democratic party candidates.